shaikhAbuzar/transfer-learing-inceotion-v3/readme.md

 1. Download or clone the repo.
 2. Go in to the repo folder and then run task.py using ` python task.py`

+>**NOTE:** The program has two different training approach one with only the training dataset and with training + validation dataset and to use them, just keep one of them commented and the uncomment the other or the model may end up getting trained twice.

 >***NOTE:*** Make sure you have tensorflow 2.x, numpy and matplotlib installed before running the code.
 <br>
 <pre>